To learn more about the Mississauga Men's Slo-Pitch League, including other slo-pitch idea, read on.

 9. Statistician - Responsible for keeping team statistics

 10. Banquet Coordinator - Responsible for obtaining banquet tickets

 To handle the increased number of teams and to have more control over Umpire scheduling, the League created its own Umpire Association.
-Currently there are over 40 umpires available for duty in the pool.
 Most of these umpires also play in the League or are ex-players.
 The League, through its umpire association, also provides umpiring services to several other leagues in the Mississauga area.
 If your League has a need for Umpiring services or if you are interested in umpiring slo-pitch, please contact us.

-Teams should follow the instructions givin in their Scorebooks concerning games that have been rained out of cancelled for other reasons.
+Teams should follow the instructions given in their Scorebooks concerning games that have been rained out of cancelled for other reasons.

 Teams that have games cancelled should decide quickly when they want to make the games up.
 Then contact the Umpire-in-Chief promptly to let him know what your plan is so that Umpires may be assigned.
 Both teams must agree to play at that time.